user2785/IPOresult/README.md

 ## Note:

 Kinda my first project.
-Any contribution is appreciated
+Any contribution is greatly appreciated.